DiUS/continuously/README.md

 * Vagrantfile and bootstrap.sh - exist to allow for creating a new server, either in vbox or aws, with all the required software installed.
-* dockerd/ - contains a Docker-in-Docker image definition.
-This is the docker "server" that will be used to create new containers for testing - thus keeping everything self-contained.
-* <TBD>/ - a container with the web server, which takes push notifications and triggers git checkouts and builds.
+* continuously/ - a container with the web server, which takes push notifications and triggers git checkouts and builds.
 * <TBD.yml?> - definition file that describes how to link the containers together and what to run for testing.